malnick/logasaurus/README.md

   Ex: logo -d "some_query" -hl

 #### -s | Service Abstraction
-  A defined service in the config.yaml.
+  A defined service in the loga.yaml.
 Can not be used with -d.
-  Ex: loga -s my_defined_service_in_config_yaml
+  Ex: loga -s my_defined_service_in_loga.yaml

 #### -si | Sync Interval
   Time in seconds between elasticsearch queries.
 Default is 5s.